rutrum/rutrum.net/content/blog/carnivore-conclusion.md

 I had been warned of diarrhea for two weeks straight, but that was far from what happened.
 To me, this calendar seems pretty normal.
 To many people who go at least once a day this might look concerning, but going every couple days isn't too different from other diets I've been on.
 I had some mild constipation at the beginning, but that was it.

 You might wonder what happened on November 18th, where I had the three _worst_ movements of the whole diet all in the same day, just hours apart.
 Well, I believe this was the result of eating really, really cheap meat.
-I believe the day prior I had eaten nearly a pound of a steak cut that cost me just $3.28.
+I believe the day prior I had eaten nearly a pound of steak that cost me just $3.28.
 Which, if you aren't familiar, is a really low quality cut of meat.
 It was definitely not meant for eating like one you'd order at a steakhouse.
 I've learned my lesson about steaks, that's for sure, but I have much to learn still.

 {{ spoiler(end=true) }}